Ratnadweep/devops-genai-weekend/README.md

+🛠️ DevOps Git & GitHub Practice — by Ratnadweep Ghosh

+This document captures my DevOps practice journey with Git & GitHub.
+I've written this in a learning-oriented way to reflect what I’m doing and why I’m doing it — step by step.

 # 🚀 DevOps Project Setup with Git and GitHub

 This document explains how I, as a DevOps Engineer, set up and collaborated on a project using Git and GitHub.